pataa-com/Address-Autofill-Android/README.md

         E/PATAA_SDK_LOGS: {"msg":"Invalid App key","status":600}
         E/PATAA_SDK_LOGS: Invalid App key

-**Solution** : Enable logs from menifest metadata and copy the SHA1 key.
+**Solution** : Enable logs from manifest metadata and copy the SHA1 key.
 Put it on pataa developer console, and then try again you will got the results

 ***
         E/PATAA_SDK_LOGS: {"msg":"Your key is deavtivated please generate new","status":200}
-        E/PATAA_SDK_LOGS: Your key is deavtivated please generate new
+        E/PATAA_SDK_LOGS: Invalid App key

 **Solution** : Enable the key for use on Pataa developer console or Create new key.